|Tuition fee type||Cost (per annum)|

 - Endorsed by the British Association of Sport and Exercise Sciences (BASES) Undergraduate Endorsement Scheme

-- School named 9th best department in the world, 2nd best in the UK and 6th best in Europe by the Academic Ranking of World Universities (ARWU) for sport sciences
+- School named 9th best department in the world by the Academic Ranking of World Universities (ARWU) for sport sciences

 - Start month: September

 - Campus location: City Campus

 Watch our Science and Football course film to hear what our students and staff have to say: